 The sun is shining, the thermometer has jumped to 30°C, and a gentle wind is blowing – it's a beautiful summer's day, the perfect day for a visit to the lake or outdoor pool.
 But when the weather is so lovely outdoors, conditions often deteriorate indoors.
 Offices, for example, often become overheated and stuffy – yet this is precisely where most employees spend up to 80 percent of their working day.
 In the summer, offices generally get too hot, while in winter the level of humidity tends to be too low, something that can lead to dry eyes, irritated mucous membranes and symptoms of fatigue.
 In many workplaces, colleagues at adjacent desks may have very different ideas about what temperature is comfortable, leading to constant arguments about whether windows should be open or closed.
 Poor conditions in the work environment can have a negative impact on performance, concentration and general well-being.
-The discomfort many people feel is clearly linked to the conditions they experience indoors.
-At the Fraunhofer Institute for Building Physics IBP, a team of researchers working in the Indoor Climate Control Systems Group led by Thomas Kirmayr is attempting to tackle this problem by analyzing specific indoor climate situations.
+The discomfort many people feel is clearly linked to the conditions they experience indoors (only German).
+At the Fraunhofer Institute for Building Physics IBP, a team of researchers working in the Energy Efficiency and Indoor Climate department led by Thomas Kirmayr is attempting to tackle this problem by analyzing specific indoor climate situations.
 The scientists investigate and develop optimized ventilation concepts to improve thermal comfort in indoor environments.

 “Pinpoint the problem, analyze the causes, and then conduct simulations, concept development and implementation.
 That's the procedure we follow for existing buildings to analyze the indoor environment and optimize it accordingly,” says Kirmayr.
 The Fraunhofer scientists start by establishing an overview of the indoor climate situation.
 To do this, they perform an on-site analysis of current conditions in the respective location while also taking seasonal factors into account.
 “Take the example of an office building: If you have similarly high temperatures both inside and outside the building, and no wind to get the system moving, then even opening a window might not help.
 You're still going to see a drop in concentration and performance,” explains Kirmayr, a qualified industrial engineer.
 “When you are planning new buildings or renovation work, it is also important to take into account seasonal difference in temperature – from cold winters to hot summer days – because these factors also have a clear impact on people's sensation of comfort,” he continues.